robertleeplummerjr/pri.js/README.md

 * beforeLoad(window) - fires just before a window's `ready` event.
 Though does not load as the first script in the page.
 This is sort of the mythical `window.onbeforeload` event... it isn't a myth anymore.
 * load - synonymous with `new XMLHttpRequest.onload`, fires just after all `XMLHttpRequest`'s `onload` events, `this` being the request that loaded, arguments are transferred from the request using apply
 * error - synonymous with `new XMLHttpRequest.onerror`, fires just after all `XMLHttpRequest`'s `onerror` events, `this` being the request with the error, arguments are transferred from the request using apply
-* close(window) - fires just after the child window closes
+* close(window) - fires just after the child window closes.
+This is supposed to be impossible.

 ## Properties
 For instantiated XMLHttpRequest